ladsantos/ladsantos.github.io/index.md

 {: style="text-align:center"}
 ![leonardo-dos-santos](images/profile.png "Leonardo A. dos Santos")

 I am a researcher at the Geneva Observatory and a member of the [NCCR PlanetS](http://nccr-planets.ch) collaboration.
 In the Fall 2021 I will join the [Space Telescope Science Institute](https://www.stsci.edu) as an STScI Fellow.
+I was born in Brazil and identify myself as a latino of mixed races (in Portuguese: *pardo*).
 My pronouns are he/him/his.

 My main research topic is the detection and characterization of extra-solar planets, more specifically their upper atmospheres.
 I am also interested in solving problems related to the observation and description of stellar atmospheres and developing scientific software for the astronomical community.
 The main instruments I use in my research are high-resolution and/or space-based spectrographs.